AbhirojPanwar/Test-API/README.md

 ### Setup (or Activate) a virtual enviroment<br/>
     Steps mentioned in the django docs
+    (exemplary)
+    djangodev is the name of virtual environment in this case.

     #1 mkdir ~/.virtualenvs
     #2 python3 -m venv ~/.virtualenvs/djangodev